 - Leading or participating in programs or activities to develop or improve the quality of life in military communities, including the areas of education, transportation, health care, and infrastructure development and transportation.

 Per statute, up to $300,000 may be appropriated to qualifying projects through the Missouri Military Community Reinvestment Grant Program Fund.
-(Note: State financial regulations require three percent of the appropriation amount be held for the Governor’s standard reserve) An applicant may request up to $100,000 initially.
-Subject to availability of funds, number of applicants and amounts requested, and need for additional investment, the Department of Economic Development (DED) reserves the right to award funds in excess of $100,000.
+However, the General Assembly appropriated $110,698 for FY 2021.
+Subsequently, the expenditure of the funds was restricted by the Governor but that restriction was released on 10/07/2020.
+State financial regulations also require three percent of the appropriation amount be held for the Governor’s standard reserve.
+As a result, $107,377 will be available under the program for FY 2021.
+An applicant may request up to $50,000.
+Subject to availability of funds, number of applicants and amounts requested, and need for additional investment, the Department of Economic Development (DED) reserves the right to award funds in excess of $50,000.
 Grantees must enter an Agreement with the Department of Economic Development (DED) to receive funds.
-Funded activities must be completed by May 29, 2020.
+Funded activities must be completed by May 28, 2021.